absinthe0223/guide/Guiding-Principles/guidelines.md

 ## Serve with humility

-Learners Guild will not single handedly save the world.
+OMALAB will not single-handedly save the world.
 We are ultimately, not that important.
 Act accordingly.

 > "We can do no great things, only small things with great love" ~ Mother Teresa